Healthdirect Free Australian health advice you can count on.

 What are my palliative care choices?

-Even if you are undergoing active treatment, you can still benefit from palliative care.
-It is a good idea to discuss the options with your doctor.
-If you have advanced disease, it is important to discuss your prognosis, wishes, values and end of life planning with your doctor.
+Even if you are having active treatment for your health condition, you can still benefit from palliative care.
+It is a good idea to discuss your options with your doctor.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.